 First, let’s go back to basics.
 A ‘device’ is a pattern in your electrical signals that Sense has learned to recognize.
 We train machine learning models to detect these patterns using your whole-home electrical history.
 It’s important to note that Sense doesn’t simply look for patterns in your home and then match them up with some global “dictionary” of devices.
 All homes look different and Sense must build your local device detections from the ground up, albeit with help from known device signatures.
 Once the model is trained, it runs on the Sense monitor and looks for instances of this pattern in your whole-home data.
 When it’s found, device statistics get sent via the cloud to your app.

 When you ‘delete’ a device, it is the device model that you delete, both from the cloud-based learning algorithms and from the monitor itself.
 Going forward, Sense will no longer recognize that specific device pattern in your home (though, it may re-detect it…more on that shortly).
 However, we do not permanently remove all of the historic data; we freeze the device stats and archive them.
-This data doesn’t get re-incorporated in the learning process, but we save it so you won’t lose your historic stats in the Timeline and Trends.
+This data doesn’t get re-incorporated in the learning process, but we save it so you won’t lose your historic stats in the Timeline and Dashboard.

 Why, then, might Sense re-detect a device after you’ve deleted it?
 Sometimes you want this, in the case of a model not perfectly detecting the on/off events of a device, but in other cases, you might not.